jpgeliziario/System-Recommendation/README.md

 # System-Recommendation
-Using item based content and client content to recommend a product to clients.
+Using item based content and client based content to recommend products to clients.